 |Instructional Technology Coordinator

-Anna Otto - After graduating Summa Cum Laude with a BA in Psychology and a minor in Human Development, Anna Otto began her teaching career in California in and simultaneously earned her MA in Interdisciplinary Education.
+Anna Otto - After graduating Summa Cum Laude with a BA in Psychology and a minor in Human Development, Anna Otto began her teaching career in California and simultaneously earned her MA in Interdisciplinary Education.
 She taught for 7 years as an elementary teacher and 4 years as a middle school

 technology teacher.
 She has